Xuedou Chongxian: Life

-Incidents

 Xuedou's funerary inscription records the story of his enlightenment experience.
 According to this inscription, Xuedou asked his teacher Zhimen, "The ancient masters didn't produce a single thought, so what's the problem?"
 In response, Zhimen hit Xuedou with a ceremonial fly whisk, and then struck Xuedou a second time before Xuedou could respond.
 These blows triggered Xuedou's enlightenment.